sagemath/trac_to_gh/Issue 3870.md

 # Issue 3870: bug in find_root

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3870

 Original creator: was